NLeSC/python-template/ADD_TO_EXISTING_PACKAGE.md

 $ git merge existing_code/<BRANCH> --allow-unrelated-histories
 ```

 4. The previous step will likely result in several merge conflicts.
-Solve the conflicts by editing the files and add the files to  Git:
+Solve the conflicts by editing the files.
+5. Add all the files to GitHub:
 ```shell
 $ EDITOR CONFLICT_FILES
 $ git add --all